More than 80 countries worldwide have e-Invoicing mandates and a further 50 have announced their intention to impose new or additional mandates. The

 Europe/EU

-The 2014 Public Procurement directive2 required all EU member states to mandate that government agencies be “e-Invoicing-ready,” i.e. to have the capability to receive electronic invoices from suppliers.
-Several EU countries took a step beyond and forced suppliers to issue e-Invoices for all business to government (B2G) supplies of goods.
+The 2014 Public Procurement Directive required all EU member states to mandate that government agencies be “e-invoicing-ready,” i.e. to have the capability to receive electronic invoices from suppliers.
+Several EU countries took a step beyond and forced suppliers to issue e-invoices for all business to government (B2G) supplies of goods.

 North America